 What to expect?
 With nearly 24-hour musical programming across the space of a week, Love International is a house and techno lover’s paradise and can be whatever kind of experience you want it to be; a relaxing beach holiday, an all-out hedonistic escape or somewhere in between…

-I went last year and have a heap of thoughts and tips to share so look out for my post before the festival this year!
+I went the year before last and have a heap of thoughts and tips to share so look out for my post before the festival this year!
+Handily the festival dates have also moved this year so it isn’t straight after Glastonbury anymore…

 Pete the Monkey